soda-sil/MySQL/README.md

 ## 📌 Project Overview

 This project focuses on cleaning a real-world dataset of tech industry layoffs using MySQL.
-The raw dataset contained duplicates, inconsistent formatting, encoding errors, null values, and incorrect data types — all common issues found in production data.
+The raw dataset contained duplicates, inconsistent formatting, encoding errors, null values, and incorrect data types, all common issues found in production data.

 The goal was to transform the raw data into a clean, analysis-ready table using structured SQL queries.